okay, i'm going to start off with refugees international's 'Uprooted and Unstable: Meeting Urgent Humanitarian Needs in Iraq:'

 In terms of the 'central-government,' Refugees International "observed close cooperation between the Mahdi Army and the Iraqi Police, Iraqi National Police and the Facility Protection Services that often protect ministries and are notorious for their lawlessness.
 Visiting Iraqi ministries and government offices in January and February of 2008, during the Shiite holy month of Muharam, there were overt symbols of Shiite tradition, such as flags and banners, hanging on buildings and walls, as well as television and radio stations playing Shiite religious prayers and songs.
 The lack of separation between the state and the Shiite denomination intimidates Sunnis and creates the impression of Shiite ownership of government institutions."

+On the subject of militias, the report notes that the "Awakening" Council is abosrbing males who have relocated from other areas of Iraq.
+Leaving the report, Nouri al-Maliki (puppet of the occupation) has questioned the loyalty of the "Awakening" Councils (Sunni militias).
 US Senator Barbara Boxer raised that issue last week during the Senate Foreign Relations Committee hearing when she pointed out that the US is paying the "Awakenings" $182 million a year, $18 million month, and that now the White House, via US Ambassador to Iraq Ryan Crocker, "are asking us for millions more to pay off the militias and, by the way, I have an article here that says Maliki recently told a London paper that he was concerned about half of them".
 So the questions about their loyalties/ties to the central government in Baghdad is in question.
 But Refugees International's study raises another issue.
 Due to the fact that these are displaced Sunni males from other areas, their loyalties/ties are also not to the local government.
 The organization spoke with members in mutliple areas and "found that displaced men have joined armed groups.
 In some cases locals complain that the displaced are more aggressive and radical than local men who have joined the same groups."
 In Dora, they're informed by two members of "Awakening" Councils that they came on board for two reasons "money and the desire to take action against Shiites."
 So (leaving the report) the US government is arming and training these militias and not only are they not loyal to the central government in Baghdad (few Iraqis see al-Maliki as a legitimate leader) they aren't even loyal to their regions and one of the selling points from the Bully Boy and the US military brass is that these militias are "local" forms, "local" bonds.
 That argument tries to state that the "Awakening" Council is a strengthening force for the Iraqi government and that, being local, it strengthens the local government and that travels upward.
 But that's not at all what Refugees International found.
 The "local" militias aren't exclusively "local" and there are little tes to the local government or to the neighborhood.
 The report notes: "Like the Mahdi army, these Sunni militias also have political goals and are attempting to unite to become a larger movement that will be able to regain Sunni terriotry and effectively fight the Shiite militias and the Shiite dominated government, which they call and 'Iranian Occupation.'
 In some ways their attitude is, 'The Americans did not buy us, we bought them'."
 The central government in Baghdad is an installed government.
 As US Senator Joe Biden noted last Thursday in the Senate Foreign Relations Comittee hearing, the White House wants to negotiate a treaty (Status of Forces Agreement) with the central government but "there is no Iraqi government that we know of that will be place a year from now -- half the government has walked out."
 Refugees International's study notes that the Shi'ite versus Shi'ite struggles currently going on take place as Sunnis who feel disenfranchised plan what to do when the US does pull out.

 In the meantime, the Iraqi refugees are being denied entry.
 That may make you think of the US government's refusal to accept Iraqis or of the borders being closed in countries bordering Iraq.
 However, Refugees International explains that of Iraq's eighteen provinces, eleven have shut their borders to Iraqi refugees from other provinces.
 As the report notes "eleven Governoates inside Iraq, as well as neighboring countries Syria, Jordan, Lebanon and Egypt no longer admit displaced Iraqis.
 In the event of an increase in violence, vulnerable Iraqi civilians will have nowhere left to go.
 One imperative for the international community is to consider such a scenario, and start planning for it."

-Myth of the Great Return.
+The report demolishes the Myth of the Great Return.
 Throughout November the lie was repeated in media outlet after outlet (credit to Damien Cave and Cara Buckley of the New York Times who were among the first American reporters to report the reality -- among the first and among the only).
 "Iraq is safer!" went the lie.
 "Iraqis are returning by the busloads!"
 The figures didn't grow naturally.
 You had CBS News repeat a figure on the weekend that, by Monday afternoon, had more zeroes added to it.
 It was a publicity campaign by the puppet government and the White House.
 It was wrong and it was deadly.
 Before we get to the report on that, we need to all grasp how wrong that myth was.
 Iraqis seeking shelter outside of Iraq were being lied to, told it was safer and that they should come back.
 The Iraqi refugee crisis is already a crisis of global proportion but lying to refugees outside the country to trick them into coming back to Iraq is inhumane and criminal.
 That point needs to be stressed because Refugees International's study includes this: "According to a UN official, the Bush administration is also putting enormous pressure on the UNHCR to conduct a viability survey and declare Iraq safe for returns."
 Point, The Myth of the Great Return could strike again.
 Panhandle Media sat it out in November (and December and January).
 Real media didn't include many stepping up to the plate (even after Buckley and Cave had reported realities).
 The report notes that "the Ministry of Migration's return strategy document from late 2007 clearly states that returns, should they occur, would demonstrate the success of the current US-Government of Iraq overall security strategy in Iraq.
 The return strategy also underlines the necessity for the Government of Iraq to engage in an active media campaign to counter warnings that the potential for returns will adversely impact a security situation already extremely fragile."
 The Myth of the Great Return existed solely as a p.r. move.
 After Syria was asked to close their border to Iraqi refugees, a few returned, those whose funds had run out.
 The report documents this.

+Violence never left Iraq; however, today was an especially violent day.
 Deborah Haynes (Times of London) notes "a car bomb exploded outside a courthouse and the offices of the provincial government in Baquba, the capital of Diyala province, north of Baghdad, leaving at least 40 dead and another 80 wounded" and labels it "one of the deadlist moments in months".
 CBS and AP quote Abu Sarmad who was in the area to have lunch: "I heard a big explosion and hot wind threw me from my chair outside the restaurant."
 Alissa J. Rubin (New York Times) quotes a Baquba morgue doctor who explains, "Some of the bodies that came to the hospital were, let's say, not bodies, but only a hand or a torso."
 Kim Gamel (AP) observes, "AP Television News footage showed many of the bodies covered in crisp white sheets and black plastic bags in the main hospital's courtyard while the emergency room inside was overwhelmed with the wounded."
 Robin Stringer and Camilla Hall (Bloomberg News) note, "The blast destroyed three buses and damaged shops nearby in the attack today, the U.S. military said by e-mail.
 Iraqi state television reported the explosion without providing futher details."
 Dean Yates (Reuters) estimates that, throughout Iraq today, over 75 lost the lives and notes, "A second car bomb, believed to be driven by a suicide attacker, exploded outside a popular restaurant in Ramadi, capital of Anbar province west of Baghdad, killing 13 people and wounding 14 others, a hospital source and police said."
 CNN estimates over 100 were injured in Iraq today.
 Kim Gamel (AP) quotes eye witness Ahmed al-Dulaimi who was having lunch at the time: "Suddenly a motorcyle parked near the restaurant and a man came running and then a huge explosion took place.
 Pieces of flesh flew into the air and the roof fell over us."

 In other reported violence . . .